gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-30-taking-command-of-the-context-menu-in-macos.md

 1. Pass input: as arguments
 1. This will give us a template
 1. Replace the echo line with your command
-1. Save "Convert to MP4"
+1. Save, name it "Duplicate as MP4"

 ![PNG](https://cdn.gingerbeardman.com/images/posts/take-command-automator-setup.png)